spacebetween/spacebetween.github.io/_posts/2016-08-19-express-on-windows-azure.md

 \info:    To sign in, use a web browser to open the page https://aka.ms/devicelogin.
 Enter the code XXXXXXXX to authenticate.
 </code></pre>
 <br>
-Visit the page in your browser
+Visit the page in your browser.
 <img src="/assets/images/blog/azure1.png" alt="A screenshot of a page requesting a code given by the Azure CLI" class="img img-vMargin">
-Enter the code given to you in the command prompt
+Enter the code given to you in the command prompt.
 <img src="/assets/images/blog/azure2.png" alt="A screenshot of a page requesting a username and password" class="img img-vMargin">
 Enter your username and password.
 <img src="/assets/images/blog/azure3.png" alt="A screenshot of a page showing a successful login attempt" class="img img-vMargin">